lijsamuael/printf/README.md

 # printf
-This is a repository for a c printf function.
+This is a repository of cprintf function.